No description

 ORCID

-ORCID – is a non-commercial register of unique persistent identifiers.
+ORCID - the central registry is managed by the non-profit organisation ORCID (Open Researcher and Contributor ID.
 It is supported by organisations worldwide and is used by global publishers and grant agencies.
 ORCID enables to share data from your ResearcherID and Scopus ID.
+This identifier serves as the main one at FSS.

 ResearcherID (RID)